IR-TEAM-DEPI/Graduation_Project_IR.Team_For_DEPI/Documentation/README.md

 ## 🎯 Objective

-Conduct a **comprehensive vulnerability assessment** on a target system and develop a **structured remediation plan** to mitigate all identified risks.
+Perform a **comprehensive vulnerability assessment** on a simulated target system,
-The project simulates a **real-world security operation**, focusing on cloud setup, vulnerability scanning, risk prioritization, and remediation verification.
+develop and verify a **remediation plan** to mitigate all identified security gaps.

-> 🧠 *Primary Focus:* Cloud Environment • Vulnerability Management • Threat Analysis • Remediation Strategies
+> 🧠 *Focus:* Cloud Infrastructure • Vulnerability Scanning • Risk Prioritization • Remediation Verification • Automation

 ---